LCC-CIT/CS233JS-CourseMaterials/CS233JS_Syllabus.md

 - Wednesday
   - Participate in class
 - Thursday
-  - Deadlien for taking the quiz.
+  - Deadline for taking the quiz.
   - Submit the production version of your lab from last week.